From the Executive Director’s Desk

 Alumni News and Notes

-Marissa Gold has returned to her position as a school guidance counselor in New Jersey where she manages a caseload of over 200 students.
-Check out her inspiring story.
+Marissa Gold has returned to her position as a school guidance counselor in New Jersey where she manages a caseload of over 200 participants.

 HKNC’s National Community of Practice Looking for Members